 GCE_VM_IP_PORT

-endpoints in a zonal NEG, you can specify the endpoint's IPv4 address as either the primary IPv4 address of a VM's NIC or an IPv4 address from an alias IP range of a VM's NIC, as long as the VM's NIC is in the same network as the load balancer.
+endpoints in a zonal NEG, you can specify the endpoint's IP address as either the primary IPv4 address associated with any network interface of a VM or any IPv4 address from an alias IP address range associated with any network interface of a VM, as long as the network interface is in the same network as the load balancer.

 - For instance group backends, the internal IPv4 address is always the primary